jmclaren7/auto-office-365/README.md

 </p>

 ## Features

 * Common options like 32bit, adding Access to the install and shared licensing mode are simple check boxes
 * Select or type the product ID, channel and build to install
-* Select the channel you want and the click "Fetch Versions" to automatically populate a list of build numbers (Thanks to the API at https://www.office365versions.com)
+* Click "Fetch Builds" to download automatically populate a list of recent build numbers based on the selected channel
 * Add "[silent]" to the file name to have the installer run automatically with default values